caleb-sideras/temporary-framework-starter/src/app/docs/_markdown/routing.md

 In addition to special files, you have the option to colocate your own files (e.g. components, styles, tests, etc) inside folders in the app directory.

-This is because while folders define routes, only the contents returned by `page.go`, `route.go` and `handle.go` are publicly addressable.
+This is because while folders define routes, only the contents returned by `page.go`, `route.go` and `handle.go` are publicly addressable

-`IMAGE`